NanachiNumber1/-Sar/README.md

 Depencies for gui version : sudo pacman -S pipewire wireplumber pipewire-alsa pipewire-pulse pipewire-jack alsa-utils zenity

-and for cli version : sudo pacman -S pipewire wireplumber pipewire-alsa pipewire-pulse pipewire-jack alsa-utils
+or for cli version : sudo pacman -S pipewire wireplumber pipewire-alsa pipewire-pulse pipewire-jack alsa-utils

 I'm really bad at this but it's usefull to me so maybe it wil be to you.